-Teaching our older children and trying to engage with, and stimulate our younger ones can prove to be quite a difficult feat at times.
+Teaching our older children and trying to engage and stimulate our younger ones can be quite a challenge at times.
 Here are 5 examples of how I manage to homeschool without becoming an anxiety-ridden mother.

 1. Sensory Boxes

-Sensory boxes can help stimulate and educate our little ones which allow us to continue teaching our older children in a more effective and time conducive way.
+Sensory boxes can help stimulate and educate our little ones, allowing us to continue teaching our older children in a more effective and time-efficient way.
 What is a sensory box?
-A sensory box is a container filled with different learning apparatus or toys that encourage your child to use their imagination and senses all at the same time.
+A sensory box is a container filled with various learning tools or toys that encourage your child to use their imagination and senses at the same time.
 What do you put in a sensory box?
-Rule of thumb, anything goes.
+Rule of thumb: anything goes.

-I like to use materials that are tactile enhancing.
+I like to use tactile-enhancing materials.
 Such as cooked pasta, dyed rice, shaving cream (frozen or unfrozen), sand, mud, cloud dough, playdough, ice blocks, sawdust – anything you can think of.
 Place this in a square or rectangular container and fill it with everyday objects.
 You could also follow a theme, sea-life, dinosaurs, cars, small dolls, shapes, or blocks, or you could let your child choose what they would like to play with and add those.

 It really is up to you.